-- 1. With the incoming electrical power disconnected or turned off, open the enclosure door located on the side of the machine by unlatching each quarter turn.
+- 1. With the incoming electrical power disconnected or turned off, open the electrical panel enclosure.
 Turn all thermostats to the lowest or off position (turning knobs in the counterclockwise direction). - 2.
-Locate and make sure the drain and pump petcock are in the closed position.
+Locate and make sure the drain valve and pump petcock are in the closed position.
 The pump petcock will remain in the closed position unless service is needed on the pump. - 3.
 Shut off all breakers going to the heaters, if electrically heated.
 Breakers will be marked WASH HEATER and RINSE HEATER.
 If machine is fitted with fuses and fuse holders, use appropriate disconnecting means to safely de-energize the Wash and Rinse heating circuits.
 See Fig. S-1 (below) to help identify what has been fitted in your machine.